kritdev/inventory-management-system/README.md

 ```
 <br><br>
 ## Usage
+1. Create "Category" and "Unit of Measure" lookup table
+- In navbar, click Gear icon, and click category
+- In category screen, click add button
+- Repeat the steps for "Unit of Measure"
-1. Create new product
+2. Create new product
 - In navbar, click Gear icon, and click new product
-- In new product screen, enter product information, and click save button
+- In product screen, enter product information, and click save button
 - (Optional) Add product image and save
-2. Create new transaction
+3. Create new transaction
 - In home, click product card.
 - In Inventory Change Log section, click add button
 - In New Inventory Transaction, enter transaction information.
 For Item Count field, positive value is add item in stock.
 The nagative value is remove item from stock.